The best way to lower your risk of skin cancer is to protect your skin from the sun and ultraviolet (UV) light.

 Hexsel CL, Bangert SD, Hebert AA, et al. Current sunscreen issues: 2007 Food and Drug Administration sunscreen labeling recommendations and combination sunscreen/insect repellant products.
 J Am Acad Dermatol.
 2008;59:316-323.

-David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
+Reviewed By: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.